docsforadobe/illustrator-scripting-guide/docs/scriptingVBScript/objectReferences.md

 ## Creating new objects

 You can use a script to create new objects.
-To create objects that are available from collection objects, use the collection object’s `Add` method:
+To create objects that are available from collection objects, use the collection object's `Add` method:

 ```basic
 Set myDoc = appRef.Documents.Add()